suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 **Step-5:**

 <pre>
-On windows command prompt, run command <b>py -3.7 vmanage_apis.py device-counters --system_ip 10.3.0.1</b> to get<br>the number of OMP Peers, vSmart connections, BFD sessions for WAN edge router with system ip<br>address 10.3.0.1
+On windows command prompt, run command <b>py -3.7 vmanage_apis.py device-counters --system_ip 10.3.0.1</b> to get<br>the number of OMP Peers, vSmart connections, BFD sessions for WAN edge router with system ip address 10.3.0.1
 </pre>

 In `device-counters` option, we use resource URI `/device/counters?deviceId=<system-ip>` to get the number of OMP Peers, vSmart connections, BFD sessions.